mariaehab01/Business-Financial-Data-Visualization/README.md

-# Business-Financial-Data-Visualization
-This repository showcases various data visualization techniques to analyze and visualize financial data such as profit and expense trends over the years.
-Using Python libraries like Matplotlib and Pandas, the repository contains examples of line plots, bar charts, and scatter plots for financial data analysis.
+# Business Financial Data Visualization

+This project demonstrates different types of visualizations applied to business financial data.
+Using Python libraries **Matplotlib** and **Pandas**, it illustrates how to visualize and analyze business financial metrics such as expenses and profits over time.

+## Features:
+- **Line Plot**: Shows the trends of profit and expense over multiple years.
+- **Bar Chart**: Provides a breakdown of annual expenses.
+- **Scatter Plot**: Correlates profit with the year and expense with profit.